alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 The bare minimum that I think is unobjectionable is:

+* Make a new sheet for each puzzle
 * Put info of the same type in the same locations
 * Use a monospace font

-The first is just common sense.
+The first two are just common sense.
-As for monospace, A lot of puzzles will use word length as part of the structure.
-For example, [Human Pyramid](https://2021.teammatehunt.com/puzzles/human-pyramid) from Teammate Hunt 2021.
+As for monospace, a lot of puzzles will use word length as part of the structure.
+[Human Pyramid](https://2021.teammatehunt.com/puzzles/human-pyramid) from Teammate Hunt 2021 is a good example of this.
 Patterns in length (matching length, exactly one letter longer, etc.) are easier to notice if you put content in monospace, so using those fonts can help you break-in on those patterns faster.

-(In fact, the monospace font
-in Human Pyramid was added during testsolving to encourage solvers to consider length.
-A similar trick was used in [Pestered](https://puzzles.mit.edu/2018/full/puzzle/pestered.html) from MIT Mystery Hunt 2018.)
+(As an aside, Human Pyramid is displayed in monospace font specifically to encourage solvers to consider length.
+A similar trick is used in [Pestered](https://puzzles.mit.edu/2018/full/puzzle/pestered.html) from MIT Mystery Hunt 2018.)

-Personally I like to put everything in monospace, but I know some solvers who prefer only putting clue answers in monospace and leaving clues in sans serif, since they value the visual boundary between clue and answer.
+Personally, I like to put everything in monospace, but I know some solvers who prefer only putting clue answers in monospace and leaving clues in sans serif, since they value the visual boundary between clue and answer.
 Pick whichever works for you.